direct to content

 Wrecking of the Utrecht

-On 15 February 1807, the 32 gun frigate Utrecht, previously known as the Admiralty vessel Orpheus, set sail from Hellevoetsluis, carrying 200 artillerists and various supplies destined for Curacao.
+On 15 February 1807, the 32 gun frigate Utrecht, previously known as the Admiralty vessel Orpheus, set sail from Hellevoetsluis in the Netherlands, carrying 200 soldiers and various supplies destined for Curacao.
+To avoid the blockade, the normal route through the Channel was not chosen, they went north of Scotland in stead of this.
 Captain Albertus Costerus (Albert Koster) managed to successfully direct the ship through the North Sea without attracting the attention of patrolling British warships.
-When he had nearly reached the Atlantic, a heavy storm set in.
+When they had nearly reached the Atlantic, a heavy storm set in.
 The storm kept growing more severe, and finally at Sanday, one of the Orkney Islands, the Utrecht was smashed against the cliffs.
 Some thirty men were lost in the incident, along with the ship.
-The survivors were made prisoner by the British.
+The survivors were taken prisoner by the British.

 An example of a late 18th century Dutch Frigate.
-Copper engraving by Gerrit Groenewegen, 1789.
-(Source: Friesch Scheepvaartmuseum).
+Copper engraving by Gerrit Groenewegen, 1789 (source: Fries Scheepvaart Museum)

 Description